syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Tab-Item-Customization.md

 {% endtabs %}

+The following image shows the tab item with the image positioned to the left of the text:

 ![Image Position Left](images/Image-Position-Left.png)

 ### Right

-The image will be placed to the right side of the text horizontally.
+When the `ImagePosition` property is set to `Right`, the image will be placed to the right side of the text, aligned horizontally.

 {% tabs %}